 When some spammers leave comments, they try to fool you by filling in the username and email address of a registered user on your website.
 They do this hoping that you recognize the other person’s name or Gravatar and approve their comment.

-7. Remove Website URL Field from Comment Form
+7. Remove Website URL Field From Comment Form

 The website URL field in the comment form attracts those who wish to use backlinks to boost their search engine rankings on specific keywords.
 Their goal in leaving a comment is just to get the backlink, not to add any real value to the discussion.

-This means their comments usually contain a line or two of irrelevant nonsense, and the comment author name will contain a keyword or a combination of a real name with keywords such as ‘Sally from Dunder Mifflin’ or ‘John @SEOconsultants’.
+This means their comments usually contain a line or two of irrelevant nonsense, and the comment author’s name will contain a keyword or a combination of a real name with keywords such as ‘Sally from Dunder Mifflin’ or ‘John @SEOconsultants’.

 When you remove the website URL field from your comment form, then commenters will not get the value of a backlink, and this should result in less comment spam.
 Real users will leave a comment on your articles whether they get a backlink or not.